Skip to content

 When a bullet train compressed air on tunnel exit and the boom violated environmental noise limits, Eiji Nakatsu redesigned the nose of the five hundred series Shinkansen after the kingfisher.
 The boom went away.

+Gecko foot hairs split their grip across millions of nanoscale contacts, and seed a generation of dry adhesives.
+The mantis shrimp club, a layered structure that survives thousands of strikes, is being copied into impact resistant composites.
 Engineers do not generally copy noise.
 When the optimal solution to a clean engineering problem is the structure of an organism that never solved that problem, the convergence is evidence.
 Not a knockdown.
-Confirmation.[2]
+Confirmation.[2][3]

 1. [1]